 What Can You Do About an Odd Underarm Odor?

-Q. A few months ago you published an inquiry by someone who used Milk of Magnesia to help with body odor.
+Q. Some time ago you published an inquiry by someone who used Milk of Magnesia to help with body odor.
 For the past year or so I have been plagued by an obnoxious odor coming from one (only one!) armpit.
 The smell resembled the spice cumin.

 I tried many different deodorants and even experimented with putting hand sanitizer in my armpit, but nothing worked for more than a few hours.
 When I asked my internist, all I got was a mystified shrug.